 The 107,000 individuals registered as crime suspects in 2013 were together suspected in connection with a total of 319,000 offences (referred to in the statistics as “offence participations”).
 Drug offences accounted for 20 percent of the offences that were linked to a registered suspect in 2013.
 This can be compared to the fact that drug offences make up just 7 percent of reported crime.
 This difference is due to drug offences being a crime category where a suspect is relatively often identified.
 Drug offences, together with offences against the person, traffic offences and theft offences, constitute one of the most common types of crime among the offences that have been linked to a registered suspect.
 The four crime categories mentioned each account for 15–20 percent of all the crimes linked to registered suspects.

-In 2012, the number of registered suspects declined in all age groups, with the exception of those aged 21—29 years, where the number of registered suspects increased by 2 percent in comparison to 2011.
-The decline was greatest in the age group 15–17, where the number of registered suspects declined by 17 percent.
+In 2013, the number of registered suspects declined in all age groups.
+The decline was greatest in the age group 15–17, where the number of registered suspects declined by 14 percent.

 The majority of those suspected of offences are men.
-In 2012, men accounted for approximately 81 percent of all those registered as suspects in connection with crime.
+In 2013, men accounted for approximately 81 percent of all those registered as suspects in connection with crime.
 The proportion of women among all those suspected of offences increased successively from 13 to 19 percent over the period between 1980 and 1996.
 Subsequent to this point, the proportion of registered suspects comprised of women has remained relatively stable at a level of around 18 to 21 percent.
-In 2012, approximately 22,600 women were registered as suspects, which represents a 1 percent decrease by comparison with 2011.
+In 2013, approximately 20,400 women were registered as suspects, which represents the same proportion as last year.